g-chinmayadatta/-OCTANET_JUNE/README.md

 4) use the link tag and script tag in the website file <link> , <script></script>

-Hare in the Repository I did not include thr node_modules file since for this project we need to use different types of NPM's and Bootstrap Please follow then above steps.
+Here in the Repository I did not include thr node_modules file since for this project we need to use different types of NPM's and Bootstrap Please follow then above steps.